 The Student Success Center at St. Joseph’s School meets every child’s need to succeed by offering individualized basic skills instruction in the areas of reading and math.
 Students are identified for enrollment in the program by referrals from teachers, results from standardized screenings, or scores on nationally-normed assessments.
 Teachers in the SSC work very closely with classroom teachers and parents to provide the best instruction possible for each student.

 After School Assistance is a grant funded program that provides study skills and homework assistance to individual or very small groups of students by a certified teacher.
 Students are provided a snack before instruction and are dismissed for the day at 4:30.
-After School Assistance is held on Tuesdays and Wednesdays.
+After School Assistance is held on Mondays and Wednesdays.